jonathan-f-gomez/JG-Paintball-Shop/README.md

 # JG Paintball Shop
-This a sports store that I am building for Class. :rage4:
+This a Paintball store that I am building for Class. :rage4:

 [Link to the authors work :suspect:](https://www.apress.com/gp/book/9781484254394)